Islam in Russia: Public perception of Muslims

 A survey published in 2019 by the Pew Research Center found that 76% of Russians had a favourable view of Muslims in their country, whereas 19% had an unfavourable view.

 Islam in Russia by region

-Percentage of Muslims in Russia by region:

 Islam in Moscow

 According to the 2010 Russian census, Moscow has less than 300,000 permanent residents of Muslim background, while some estimates suggest that Moscow has around 1 million Muslim residents and up to 1.5 million more Muslim migrant workers.
 The city has permitted the existence of four mosques.
 The mayor of Moscow claims that four mosques are sufficient for the population.
 The city's economy "could not manage without them," he said.
-There are currently 4 mosques in Moscow, and 8,000 in the whole of Russia.
+There are currently four mosques in Moscow, and 8,000 in the whole of Russia.
 Muslim migrants from Central Asia have had an impact on the culture with Samsa becoming one of the most popular take away foods in the city.